 The natural resources in our area are also supportive of our livelihood.
 I am fortunate to have a knack for writing.
 The lifestyle we live and how we choose to maintain it in the backwoods of Ohio is intriguing to many.
 This affords me the ability to write and blog about what I love most, homesteading in the backwoods.
 I am able to choose from many topics including homesteading, hunting, fishing, foraging, DIY gifts, and much more.
 I am thankful each day that I am able to work from home and enjoy the outdoors all while generating an income to help support our homestead.

 My backwoodsman is a fence contractor.
 The resources in our area help to support his livelihood as well.
-Lumber mills in the region supply necessary resources for his work to be completed.
-He designs and installs many different style of fencing, sheds, and small cabins.
+Lumber mills in the region supply the necessary resources for his work to be completed.
+He designs and installs many different styles of fencing, sheds, and small cabins.
 The work he prefers most are projects derived from wood.
 His true passion is working with rough cut lumber, creating a rustic style that appeals to us.
 His skills will be further utilized in building not only our new home, but working on his daughter’s newly acquired home in the area.
 She also hopes to develop her own homestead and create a niche of her own with midwifery as the foundation.
 His son I spoke of earlier plans to build a cabin near us, utilizing his father’s expertise as well, harvesting from the backwoods on his land as well.
 His youngest boy is currently unsettled due to work at this point, but is capable of building his own home soon and is considering a cabin in the country among his options.

 There are other trades in the area that rely on what the backwoods provides for natural resources.
 Many in the area are employed in the fields of park services, logging, lumber mills, tourism, and cabin building.
 The region is popular and attracts a great deal of tourists for camping, hiking, canoeing, nature tours, and bird watching among many other activities.
 These are some of the many trades which work as an example to the abundance offered by the backwoods.